alexandroid000/self-assembly/open_cv/README.md

 ### Getting Started

+The folder SampleVideos contains a collection of short practice videos. wba.py, which stands for Weasel Ball Analysis, is used to extract the trajectories from the input video files.

-To extract data from `inputVideo.mp4`, use `weasel_balls.py`:
+To extract data from `inputVideo.mp4`, use `wba.py`:

 ```
-python weasel_balls.py inputVideo.mp4
+python wba.py inputVideo.mp4
 ```

 To extract data from all the video files in a folder, use the batch -b flag:

 ```
-python weasel_balls.py -b /path/to/folder
+python wba.py -b /path/to/folder
 ```

+By default, multithreading is enabled.
+However, it is only used for jobs with more than one input file.
+It can be disabled with the flag ```--cores 0```

+Additional flags can be used for settings file suffixes for batch naming, as well as output folders and core count selection.
 You can also receiving more information by using

 ```
-python weasel_balls.py -h
+python wba.py -h
 ```

---cores flag is currently unavailable, but will soon be used to enable or disable mutliprocessing.
-It will be enabled by default when support is completed.

-An example video file, `4Ball-TRIM.mp4`, is included in the Videos file.

 ### Contributors